integrated-ethics/web/content/why-teach-ethics.md

 content.
 And to be honest, you have strong misgivings as to whether the topic would be well received by your students.

-The fact is that for most of us, discussing ethics in computation *is* way out of our expertise.
-That is why the integrated labs lean on the decision-making frameworks designed by ethicists.
-While time is a factor, we design most labs to take less than one class period.
-We have included them in a session that is partially filled with a quiz or course evaluation.
+The fact is that for most of us, discussing ethics *is* way out of our expertise.
+That is why the integrated labs lean on decision-making frameworks designed by ethicists.
+While time is a factor, we design most labs to take less than one class period, so they can be flexibly included in many existing courses.
+`<!-- We have included them in a session that is -->`{=html}
+`<!-- partially filled with a quiz or course evaluation. -->`{=html}

+The bigger considerations then is

+> How our students will respond?
+Are our our sometimes-awkward efforts
+> worth it?

-The bigger consideration, then, is how our students will respond and if our sometimes-awkward efforts are worth it.
-Our answer to this question is a resounding yes!
-Students today can feel overwhelmed with the wrong they see happening in this world.
+**Our answer to this question is a resounding yes!** Students today can feel overwhelmed with the wrong they see happening in this world.
 They may feel hopeless about future changes.
 These discussions on making right choices can be empowering, providing tools for change.

 Our experience is that ethics discussions in our computer and data science courses have been extremely well received.
 In fact, the